Nanotrix/Cleanthis/README.md

 # Cleanthis

-Just use this if you want to clean folder and move them into backup folder in home.
+Just use this if you want to clean a folder and move the contents into a backup folder in your home directory.
 Check the code if necessary.
-Also, this code is good to be place at **$HOME/.local/bin** and change that code into **executable** so you can run anywhere.
+Additionally, this code is suitable to be placed in `$HOME/.local/bin`.
+Change the file permissions to make it *executable* so you can run it from anywhere.